ruiNovais9/powerplant/README.md

 # Visual Studio 2022

-Clone a repository, go to the folder PowerPlantAPI and open the PowerPlantAPI.sln, rebuild solution and right click on project PowerPlantAPI and select the option "Set as Startup project" and below of help menu you have a "play" icone click on a right small icon and pick http or IIS express.
+Go to the folder PowerPlantAPI and open the PowerPlantAPI.sln, rebuild solution and right click on project PowerPlantAPI and select the option "Set as Startup project" and below of help menu you have a "play" icone click on a right small icon and pick http or IIS express.
 Then press the "play" with http description on front of the image and with this you have the project running.